FuelLabs/fuels-ts/apps/docs/src/guide/creating-a-fuel-dapp/options.md

 ## `--template <template-name>`

 Specifies the template to use for your project.
 The available templates are: `vite` and `nextjs`.
 The default template is `vite`.

-## `--pnpm`

-Notifies the tool to use pnpm as the package manager to install the necessary dependencies.

-## `--npm`

-Notifies the tool to use npm as the package manager to install the necessary dependencies.

-## `--bun`

-Notifies the tool to use bun as the package manager to install the necessary dependencies.

 ## `--verbose`